 When creating a virtual survey, it is sometimes easier to look at the terrain through a different set of "glasses".
-Terrain Lenses are a set of visual tools built into Virtual Surveyor that enhance the ability to interpret, modify, and survey the terrain through displaying different visual filters over the terrain.
+Terrain Lenses are a set of visualization tools built into Virtual Surveyor that enhance the ability to interpret, modify, and survey the terrain through displaying different visual filters over the terrain dynamically.

 This article will explain the Terrain Lenses in Virtual Surveyor and lists some common uses for each one.

 Terrain lenses are enabled & disabled through the Terrain Lenses section of the Analysis tab.

 However, the Hill Shade lens is an exception as it is displayed passively when no orthophoto is enabled in the project.
 Terrain Lenses can be used at any time, but they are especially helpful when looking for variations in the terrain that may not be evident from the DSM and Ortho combined.
 These can include uses such as the Slope Steepness Lens for finding breaklines, or the Contour Lens for flow lines.

 Hill Shade lens